What Is The Child Support Law In Pennsylvania?

 Questions Related To Child Support In PA

 A number of questions can arise related to the topic of child support.
 It’s important to everyone involved that the child support ordered by the court is both fair and accurate.
+An experienced family lawyer with extensive knowledge in PA child support law can help you reach a fair settlement.
 Let’s take a look at some of the most common questions people have about child support.

 How Much Child Support Does One Pay?